 Will Eating Grass Hurt My Dog?

+As a dog owner, you may be wondering if eating grass is dangerous for your dog.
 In general, allowing your dog to eat grass will not hurt him.
-However, there are some plants that can be toxic, such as certain weeds and flowers.
+However, eating toxic plants such as certain weeds and flowers can be harmful to your dog’s health.
 Certain annuals, perennials, shrubs, vines, and even trees can be toxic to animals, including dogs.
 There are also tropical plants and bulb plants that dogs shouldn’t eat as well.

 Should You Stop Your Dog from Eating Grass?